 Because tadalafil and sildenafil are such similar compounds, it should be no surprise that their lists of potential side effects are nearly identical.
 Both drugs can cause facial flushing, headaches, upset stomach, nausea, and disruption that might be significant enough to rule out one or the other as an option for treating ED.
 You should cover potential side effects more in-depth when speaking with medical professionals, but the disparity between sildenafil and tadalafil’s side effect profile is negligible.

 Neither medication should be taken if you are prescribed nitrates and caution should be used when utilizing either compound while on blood pressure medication.
 It is also important to note that you should never combine PDE5 inhibitors so combining sildenafil and tadalafil to take advantage of their unique effectiveness timelines is not advised.
-Again, personal preference seems to be the deciding factor between these two compounds.
+Again, the personal preference seems to be the deciding factor between these two compounds.

 Perhaps either sildenafil or tadalafil is proven to be more effective than the other by providing a higher rate of sufficient erections achieved?
 Well, in a meta-analysis (a study done by analyzing many other studies) completed in 2017, researchers concluded that the efficacy and safety rates of sildenafil and tadalafil were essentially equal.2 They did note, however, that the subjects of the studies, as well as their sexual partners, tended to prefer tadalafil.
 This was a completely subjective piece of data, and although interesting, it simply illuminates the personal preference that is the take-home message of this article.
 Both compounds were proven effective, but tadalafil tended to be preferred.

 As you now know, sildenafil works more quickly.
 But due to its smaller window of effectiveness, you will need to take it as close to when you plan to have sex as possible.
 Tadalafil can be taken once every three days and still potentially be effective.
 It has the added benefit of not having to worry about whether you have eaten fat or not, unlike sildenafil.
 Overall, they are both incredibly convenient and effective options for the treatment of erectile dysfunction.
 Which one is best is going to be up to you.
-With the ease of access now through telehealth clinics, there is no reason to start taking control of your own health and finding what works for you and your lifestyle.

 While we strive to always provide accurate, current, and safe advice in all of our articles and guides, it’s important to stress that they are no substitute for medical advice from a doctor or healthcare provider.
 You should always consult a practicing professional who can diagnose your specific case.
 The content we’ve included in this guide is merely meant to be informational and does not constitute medical advice.